Christoph Willibald Gluck: Birth

+Early life

 In 1727 or 1728, when Gluck was 13 or 14, he went to Prague.
-A childhood flight from home to Vienna is included in several contemporary accounts of Gluck's life, including Mannlich's, but some scholars have cast doubt on Gluck's picturesque tales of earning food and shelter by his singing as he travelled.
-Most now feel it is more likely that the object of Gluck's travels was not Vienna but Prague.
+A childhood flight from home to Vienna is included in several contemporary accounts of Gluck's life, including Mannlich's.
+However, some scholars have cast doubt on Gluck's picturesque tales of earning food and shelter by his singing as he travelled.
+Most scholars now feel it is more likely that the object of Gluck's travels was not Vienna but Prague.
 Gluck's German biographer Hans Joachim Moser claimed in 1940 to have found documents showing Gluck matriculated in logic and mathematics at the University of Prague in 1731.
 Gerhard and Renate Croll find this astonishing, and other biographers have been unable to find any documents supporting Moser's claim.
 At the time the University of Prague boasted a flourishing musical scene that included performances of both Italian opera and oratorio.
 Gluck sang and played violin and cello, and also the organ at Týn Church.

-Gluck eventually left Prague without taking a degree, and vanishes from the historical record until 1737.
+Gluck eventually left Prague without taking a degree and vanishes from the historical record until 1737.
 Nevertheless, the memories of his family and indirect references to this period in later documents give good grounds for believing Gluck arrived in Vienna in 1734, where he likely was employed by the Lobkowitz family at their palace in the Minoritenplatz.
-Philipp Hyazinth Lobkowitz, Gluck's father's employer, died on 21 December 1734, and his successor, his brother Georg Christian Lobkowitz, is thought to have been Gluck's employer in Vienna from 1735 to 1736.
+Philipp Hyazinth Lobkowitz, Gluck's father's employer, died on 21 December 1734, and his successor, his brother Johann Georg Christian Lobkowicz, is thought to have been Gluck's employer in Vienna from 1735 to 1736.
 Two operas with texts Gluck himself was later to set were performed during this period: Antonio Caldara's La clemenza di Tito (1734) and Le cinesi (1735).
 It is likely that the Lobkowitz family introduced Gluck to the Milanese nobleman Prince Antonio Maria Melzi, who engaged Gluck to become a player in his orchestra in Milan.
 The 65-year-old prince married the 16-year-old Maria Renata, Countess of Harrach, on 3 January 1737, and not long after returned with Gluck to Milan.